So here we are 10 years after the first post was published.

 I get asked this question so many times and the simple answer is yes.

 Like I said above though, you need to put the work in to get this.
 It doesn’t just happen overnight and it requires some effort but everyone can make money from their blog if they want to.
+If you have a passion for food and are considering a food blog, here are some ways that food bloggers make money.

 It has taken me a long time to work out what I want to achieve from blogging and how to get there, but once you crack it, blogging can be so rewarding and this is on lots of different levels.
 I am very grateful for being able to do this on a regular basis and appreciate all the opportunities this has given us as a family over the last 10 years, now here to our next 10 years!